 New Schedule: 2nd & 4th Saturdays, 10 to Noon.

 The Clothing Cupboard is the little red building to the left of the Church.

 Notice the gray, steel container next to the building.
 That's where donations go.

-Clothing cupboard is open twice a month, normally, the first and the third Sat. each month from 10 - noon.
+Clothing cupboard is open twice a month, normally, the 2nd and 4th Sat. each month from 10 - noon.